SQU3AKERS/Sky-P2P/README.md

 # Sky-P2P Lending Platform
 ## Introduction
 Sky-P2P is an innovative Peer-to-Peer (P2P) lending platform that integrates a credit scoring system on a blockchain network.
 This platform aims to revolutionize the way lending and borrowing are conducted by leveraging the security, transparency, and efficiency of blockchain technology.
+This project is also developed for my final year project for my degree in information technology with a specialism in financial technology (FinTech).
+Do not use this project for any commercial purpose as the project is solely a prototype without much security considerations.

 ## Features
 + **User Registration and Authentication**: Users can register as either lenders or borrowers, providing essential information that is securely stored in the system.